|

 puts a few drops of water on an ink stone and grinds the ink

-with landscapes or flowers in bas-relief and some are
+decorated with landscapesor flowers in bas-relief and some

-highlighted with gold.
-We used this historical aspects to create
+are highlighted with gold.
+We used this historical aspects to

 |